loominal/weft/README.md

 - No automatic target health checking (manual test only)

 ### Agent Management
-- Idle detection relies on work completion events (agents may stay running if busy with non-Loom work)
+- Idle detection relies on work completion events (agents may stay running if busy with non-Loominal work)
 - No graceful shutdown coordination for in-progress work during Weft restart
 - SSH-based spin-up assumes agents can reach NATS (no NAT traversal)